Skip advert

 Advertisement - Article continues below

 As a result, their CO2 emissions dictate which Benefit-in-Kind (BiK) band they land in.
-That’s why the traditional diesel-powered Ford Ranger and Volkswagen Amarok attract the maximum 37 per cent company car tax rate, while the Ranger PHEV falls into the 19 per cent band.
-The more efficient BYD Shark 6 could fall into an even lower band.
+That’s why the traditional diesel-powered Ford Ranger and Volkswagen Amarok attract the maximum 37 per cent company car tax rate, while the Ranger PHEV falls into the 20 per cent band.
+The more efficient BYD Shark could fall into an even lower band, although not as low as the Hilux BEV, which sits in the 4 per cent band.

 Convincing Ford Ranger customers to try something new

-BYD’s UK sales and marketing manager Steve Beattie told Auto Express earlier this year that he was keen to get the Shark 6 onto UK shores.
+In 2025, BYD’s UK deputy country manager, Steve Beattie, told Auto Express that he was keen to get the Shark onto UK shores.
 That’s in part because of the recent changes to how pick-up trucks are taxed, plus he’s confident it will steal sales away from the Ford Ranger.

 “[The pick-up truck] market is dominated by the Ranger, and Ford does an incredible job with that.
 What's interesting is the market has just changed for that vehicle because it was effectively a company car tax break, but [trucks] are now being classed as cars